yellowdog/python-examples/README.md

 To upload to other namespaces, use the `--namespace`/`-n` option.

 To use the **batch** uploader, use the `--batch`/`-b` option.
 Note that the `--prefix`, `--recursive`, and `--flatten-upload-paths` options are ignored when using batch uploads.
 Batch uploading only accepts file patterns with wildcards, and these should be quoted to prevent shell expansion.
-E.g.:
+For example:

 ```shell
 yd-upload --batch '*.sh' '*.json'